Echeveria ‘Black Prince’

 Now tell me, how do reputable companies list Echeveria ‘Black Prince’ as an Echeveria imbricata?
 The parents of Echeveria x imbricata were not used in its creation at all.

 <<<<2013 NOW IN MISSOURI>>>>

 When I moved back to the farm in mid-Missouri in February 2013 I had a lot of tough decisions to make.
 Which plants should I take and which plants to give away?
 I knew the conditions would not be like at the mansion in Mississippi with five sunrooms.
 In Missouri, I would have a bedroom and maybe a few other windows.
 Giving up over 200 plants was not easy.
 I decided to take most of my succulents, most of the Alocasia and a few other plants.
 The day I left Mississippi was 30 degrees and most of the plants were put in a trailer.
 We drove 8-9 hours in 30-degree temps all the way.
 There was a lot of snow on the ground when I arrived at my parents home around 9 PM.
 Thomas, the friend who helped me move, and I moved the plants inside my parents home, in the basement, until I could figure out what to do with them.
 Needless to say, most of the plants remained in the basement for the remainder of the winter.
 I was very surprised to see how well they did in low light and 65-degree temps.
 I guess since they were basically dormant, they didn’t mind.
-Later I realized the cooler basement was better for them than brighter light and warmer temps where their leaves would stretch.
+Later I realized the cooler basement was better for them than less than adequate light and warmer temps where their leaves would stretch.